Configure puppet-access

 configuration file.
 For example, if the two files have contradictory settings for the

-, the user-specified setting prevails.
+token-file, the user-specified setting prevails.

 You must create the user-specified file and populate it with the configuration file settings.
 A list of configuration file settings is found in Configuration file settings for puppet-access.